 Snowflake – A Data Integration Platform

 Developing a traditional warehouse and its maintenance was always on a higher end.
-Even though the infrastructure costs reduced maintaining the warehouse, increasing the volume of data did cause an overhead.
+Even though the infrastructure costs were reduced maintaining the warehouse, increasing the volume of data did cause an overhead.
 With the advent of cloud data warehouses, there was a change in this scenario.
 Snowflake Integration is the most rapidly upcoming cloud data platform.

-Snowflake Data Warehouse separates compute from storage hence data loads can continue to run on virtual warehouses without any interference with the business users who are retrieving data for their reporting purposes.
+Snowflake Data Warehouse separates compute from storage (storage integration snowflake) hence data loads can continue to run on virtual warehouses without any interference with the business users who are retrieving data for their reporting purposes.
 It is an elastic cloud data platform which means it can automatically scale up and down to strike a balance of performance vs cost.
 Snowflake also supports multi-cluster architecture which means that it can add resources to manage user and query concurrency needs during peak hours.
 All these have eliminated the resource contention issues of a traditional data warehouse.

 Snowflake Integration provides easy features of data sharing and masking that can be a great benefit to organizations.
-Data can be easily shared across consumers and providers complying with the data privacy regulations like GDPR and CCPA.
+Data can be easily shared between consumers and providers complying with the data privacy regulations like GDPR and CCPA.

 Snowflake’s cloning and time travel features are a developer’s delight.
 One can create multiple clusters for each environment that can be initiated only if needed to move code to production.
 In case of any failures, historical data can be retrieved using time travel and fail-safe.
 Developers can pull out data as old as 90 days depending on the Snowflake edition.